Mumbai–Ahmedabad high-speed rail corridor: Stations

+Structure of each station

 Mumbai terminal

 The Indian Railways proposed making the proposed terminus at BKC as a three-storey underground station.
 However, the Maharashtra state government planned to construct the International Financial Services Centre (IFSC) at BKC on the same plot.
 JICA's report had cited the BKC plot as the most suitable location to build the Mumbai terminus.
 In February 2016, the Railways and the state government came to an agreement to construct both projects at the BKC.
 However, in April 2016, the state government refused to permit construction of the underground station at BKC, citing the lack of availability of land in the area for an underground station after the completion of the proposed IFSC and its multi-level underground car park.
 The state government also stated that IFSC would begin generating revenue for the government shortly, while the rail corridor was only expected to be completed by 2023.
 It instead suggested relocating the proposed BKC terminus to either Matunga or Kanjurmarg.
 The issue was resolved in January 2017, when the Maharashtra Government and the MMRDA agreed to provide 5.4 hectares of land in BKC to construct a terminus.
 Lines 2 and 3 of the Mumbai Metro will meet the HSR at BKC.